 Bottom line: Possibly living longer is just another exercise benefit

-Gender aside, if you are looking to add more physical activity to your life remember that something is better than nothing when it comes to exercise, Dr. Dean says.
+If you are looking to add more physical activity to your life remember that something is better than nothing when it comes to exercise, Dr. Dean says.
 However, some workouts could be better life-boosters than others.
-For example, one study found the top exercises for longevity were tennis or racquetball, swimming, and aerobics, according to Dr. Dean.
+For example, one study found the top exercises for longevity were tennis or racquetball, swimming and aerobics, according to Dr. Dean.

-“Among the people who did 150 minutes of moderate-to-vigorous activity each week, people who played racquet sports had a 47 percent lower risk of dying during the nine-year study than people who didn’t exercise,” she says.
-Walking, swimming, Tai chi, and strength training are all excellent exercise options too, according to Dr. Halpern and Yasmine S. Ali, MD, an assistant clinical professor of medicine, at Vanderbilt University School of Medicine.
+“Among the people who did 150 minutes of moderate-to-vigorous activity each week, people who played racquet sports had a 47% lower risk of dying during the nine-year study than people who didn’t exercise,” she says.
+Walking, swimming, Tai chi and strength training are all excellent exercise options too, according to Dr. Halpern and Yasmine S. Ali, MD, an assistant clinical professor of medicine, at Vanderbilt University School of Medicine.

 The lowest amount of exercise looked at seems to be 75 minutes per week, but current recommendations for adults from the U.S Government are 150 minutes of exercise weekly.